The Pearson Education Limited board

-David Melville is a board member of Manchester Metropolitan University and the Network for Black and Asian Professionals.
-He's also patron of the 157 Group, Comprehensive Future, the Disabled Sailors Association, Faversham Creek Trust and the Thames Gateway Young Chamber.
+David Melville is a board member of Policy Connect, the Network for Black and Asian Professionals, the Higher Education Commission and the Faversham Society.
+He is also patron of Comprehensive Future, the Disabled Sailors Association, Faversham Creek Trust and the Thames Gateway Young Chamber.

 He began his career as a lecturer and later a professor of physics and from 2001 to 2007 he was Vice-Chancellor of the University of Kent.
 He was previously Chief Executive of the Further Education Funding Council and before that he was Vice-Chancellor of Middlesex University.
 He was a member of the Tomlinson Review of 14-19 Curriculum and Qualifications, the Foundation Degree Task Force and the Foster Review of the Future of Further Education Colleges.